Give Me the Mike received promotional consideration from Empatica.

 In December 2014, I was diagnosed with epilepsy.
 I was 28 years old.
 There was no family history of epilepsy — or seizures — in my family.
 It all came as a surprise.

 From what I am told, my first two grand mal seizures happened within minutes of each other.
 I never remember much from when they occur.
 The first seizure was along the side of a highway.
 Fortunately, I was not driving.
-I was working, and a coworker noticed that something was definitely wrong.
+I was working, and a coworker noticed that something was definitely wrong in the moments before it happened.
 My speech was off and I was not acting like my normal self.
 She decided to bring me to the hospital.
-It was in the car ride when it happened.
-The second seizure was the same day in the emergency room.
+It was in the car ride when the seizure happened.
+The second seizure happened in the emergency room.

 After my epilepsy diagnosis, I was put on medication, but the constant fear that I could have another seizure lingered.
 Sure, it’s a thought you can suppress, but it’s always there.